Teotihuacan Mexico: Magical Town and Pyramids

 What is the climate like?

-San Juan Teotihuacan, or simply Teotihuacan, enjoys a pleasantly temperate and dry climate, with an average annual temperature of 15 °C, which is very stable throughout the seasons.
+San Juan Teotihuacan, or simply Teotihuacan, enjoys a pleasantly temperate and dry climate, with an average temperature of 15 °C, which is stable throughout the seasons.

-The coolest month is May, when the thermometer reads 18 °C, while the coldest season is December and January, around 10 °C.
+The warmest month is August at 26 °C, while the coldest season is December and January, around 10 °C.

 Rainfall is moderate, reaching 585 mm per year, with heavy precipitation mainly between May and October.